matthew-k-yee/BudgetTracker/README.md

 ## Summary
 Budget tracking app that allows a user to input their income/budget and expenses.
-The lower part of the screen render's their balance, if they are over their balance the number is red,
+The lower part of the screen renders their balance, if they are over their balance the number is red,
 if they're under the number is green.